Overview

 Charging Convenience Fees with Portal

-The Convenience Fee feature included with Payment Processing with Portal helps dealers meet these criteria.
+The Convenience Fee feature included with Invoices and Payments in Portal helps dealers meet these criteria.
 When you check the box to add a convenience fee to a Payment Request, the default amount of the fee is calculated such that the total transaction amount less the actual transaction fee matches your original payment request amount.
 You can charge less, manually, if you prefer.